-- \Box 4 DPT 1 dose on or after the 4th birthday

-- □ 3 OPV/IPV

-- □ 3 HepB

-- □ 2 MMR

-- □ 1 dose Varicella (chickenpox), or 2 doses if immunized at age ≥ 13 years; or history of the disease.
+- a 4 DPT 1 dose on or after the 4th birthday - □ 4 OPV/IPV-1 dose on or after the 4th birthday - □ 3 HepB - 2 MMR - a 2 doses Varicella (chickenpox), or history of the disease.

 Please provide Covenant with immunization records from your family physician or pediatrician or an exemption statement according to Pennsylvania Law.